 If the option to display tomato buttons is enabled in the options dialog for Visual Assist, quick fixes are available by mouse.

-Hover over an issue and click its tomato icon to access the fix.
+Hover over an issue and click the tomato button to access the fix.

-Whether or not tomato icons or highlighting via underlines is enabled, fixes are always available in the Quick Action and Refactoring menu (Shift+Alt+Q), invoked when the caret is on the first characters of an issue.
+Whether or not tomato buttons or highlighting via underlines is enabled, fixes are always available in the Quick Action and Refactoring menu (Shift+Alt+Q), invoked when the caret is on the first characters of an issue.

 Accept a fix to apply it.